themagicalmammal/Reasonabot/README.md

 prices of phones and different models of the same phone.

 The source code is reserved don't use this code without forking it.

+## Permissions
+Permissions before copying, modifying or deploying are required.

+## License
+This is under GNU General Public License v3.0.